Corynebacterium: Characteristics

 The principal features of the genus Corynebacterium were described by Collins and Cummins, for Coryn Taylor in 1986.
 They are gram-positive, catalase-positive, non-spore-forming, non-motile, rod-shaped bacteria that are straight or slightly curved.
 Metachromatic granules are usually present representing stored phosphate regions.
 Their size falls between 2 and 6 μm in length and 0.5 μm in diameter.
 The bacteria group together in a characteristic way, which has been described as the form of a "V", "palisades", or "Chinese characters".
 They may also appear elliptical.
 They are aerobic or facultatively anaerobic, chemoorganotrophs.
 They are pleomorphic through their lifecycles, they occur in various lengths, and they frequently have thickenings at either end, depending on the surrounding conditions.

-Some corynebacteria are lipophilic (such as CDC coryneform groups F-1 and G, C. accolens, C. afermentans subsp. lipophilum, C. bovis, C. jeikeium, C. macginleyi, C. uropygiale, and C. urealyticum), but most are not.
+Some corynebacteria are lipophilic (such as CDC coryneform groups F-1 and G, C. accolens, C. afermentans subsp. lipophilum, C. bovis, C. jeikeium, C. macginleyi, C. uropygiale, and C. urealyticum), but medically relevant corynebacteria are typically not.
 The nonlipophilic bacteria may be classified as fermentative (such as C. amycolatum; C. argentoratense, members of the C. diphtheriae group, C. glucuronolyticum, C. glutamicum, C. matruchotii, C. minutissimum, C. striatum, and C. xerosis) or nonfermentative (such as C. afermentans subsp. afermentans, C. auris, C. pseudodiphtheriticum, and C. propinquum).